Photo Credit: M.E. Warren

 The Underground Railroad

 The Underground Railroad, which operated prior to the Civil War between 1830 and 1860, was a coordinated network of safe houses.
-Aided by free blacks and sympathetic whites, slaves traveled under the cover of darkness along the Underground Railroad to reach freedom.
+Aided by free Black citizens and sympathetic white citizens, enslaved people traveled under the cover of darkness along the Underground Railroad to reach freedom.

-Although it is difficult to pinpoint the exact routes that escaped slaves followed, records show the Chesapeake and its rivers were often used as passageways to the North.
+Although it is difficult to pinpoint the exact routes that escaped enslaved people followed, records show the Chesapeake and its rivers were often used as passageways to the North.
 This segment of the Underground Railroad, dubbed “Chesapeake Station,” was an integral part of the anti-slavery movement.

 Chesapeake waterways were used in a variety of ways:

-- Escaping slaves would quietly slip aboard docked vessels, which would shuttle them up the Bay into the Susquehanna River.
+- Escaping enslaved people would quietly slip aboard docked vessels, which would shuttle them up the Bay into the Susquehanna River.

 - Captains in Maryland, Delaware and Virginia hid runaways aboard their ships, risking high fines and jail time.

-- Slaves working on boats also aided runaways by secretly smuggling them aboard.
+- Enslaved people working on boats also aided runaways by secretly smuggling them aboard.

-- Slaves heading from Virginia toward freedom crossed shallow sections of the Potomac River on horseback or wagon to reach safe houses on the Maryland side.
+- Enslaved people heading from Virginia toward freedom crossed shallow sections of the Potomac River on horseback or wagon to reach safe houses on the Maryland side.

 Harriet Tubman and Frederick Douglass were both born into slavery on Maryland's Eastern Shore.
 Tubman escaped slavery in 1849 and returned to the South 19 times, freeing more than 300 slaves through the Underground Railroad.

 Douglass used the Chesapeake in his first attempt to escape slavery.
 Douglass and five other men planned to canoe up the Bay and into Pennsylvania.
-However, the men were turned in by another slave.
+However, the men were turned in by another enslaved person.
 Douglass ultimately found freedom on a steamboat traveling from Delaware to Pennsylvania.